-Throughout the Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management program, students participate in educational excursions which complement and enhance classroom learning.
+Throughout the program, students participate in educational excursions that complement and enhance classroom learning.
 One of the first is a ten- day excursion to Unguja's sister island of Pemba.
 Pemba, a more rural community, is the base for addressing issues affecting villagers and local fishermen.
-Students typically take field trips such as visiting salt farms, an essential oils distillery, a rubber plantation, a forest reserve, the Misali Island Marine Reserve, and a farmer's field school that teaches local farmers about improved agricultural techniques.
-Later on in the program, students spend ten days in Dar es Salaam, Tanzania's largest city.
-Students live in a guest house near the University of Dar es Salaam, where thematic lectures and educational excursions will be presented by relevant professors from different departments at the University.
+Students typically take field trips to locations such as salt farms, an essential oils distillery, a rubber plantation, a forest reserve, the Misali Island Marine Reserve, and a farmer's field school that teaches local farmers about improved agricultural techniques.
+Later in the program, students spend ten days in Dar es Salaam, Tanzania's largest city.
+Students live in a guest house near the University of Dar es Salaam, where thematic lectures and educational excursions are presented by relevant professors from different departments at the University.

-Students spend the final part of the semester focused on an Independent Study Project.
+Students spend the final part of the semester focused on an Independent Study Project (ISP).
 The ISP provides students with an opportunity to critically examine a topic relating to the coastal ecology and natural resource management in the region.
-Research on certain topics only can be done in Zanzibar as some of the examined species are unique to Zanzibar.
+Research on certain topics can only be done in Zanzibar, as some of the examined species are unique to Zanzibar.

 Duration: 15 weeks